Potato Corner: Awards and recognition

 Potato Corner garnered a number of accolades through the years.
 Potato Corner bagged the Best Franchisee of the Year for three consecutive years from PFA and DTI.
 Awarded by the same organizations, Potato Corner also received the Franchisee Excellence Hall of Fame Award in 2003 and the Global Filipino Franchise Award in 2017.

-Marketing and advertising

-Mascot
+Brand image

-Potato Corner's official mascot, Spudster, was introduced by the brand in 2009, and can be seen in all of its stores and buckets.
+Potato Corner's official mascot, Poco (formerly Spudster), was introduced by the brand in 2009, and can be seen in all of its stores and buckets.
 Spudster received a Master License for Los Angeles County in 2009.